The Japanese Gardens

 The development of the Japanese tea ceremony was primarily influenced by Zen Buddhism.
 The ceremony is the preparation and presentation of matcha (pronounced MA-cha), a powdered green tea.
 The principles central to a traditional tea ceremony are harmony, respect, purity and tranquillity.

 Koshigaya Park, Campbelltown and Campbelltown Park, Koshigaya

-Opposite the Campbelltown Arts Centre is Koshigaya Park, the most used and popular family park in the City of Campbelltown.
+Opposite the Campbelltown Arts Centre is Koshigaya Park, is one of Campbelltown's most popular family parkland areas.
 Within the park are many trees planted by visiting dignitaries, as well as cherry blossom trees.
 The park is beautifully maintained by Council.

 In Koshigaya, Campbelltown Park is also a very popular family location, where there are typical Australian style trees, planted by citizens of Campbelltown.
 The Campbelltown Forest of Wild Birds is the largest aviary in Japan, which houses Australian birds, wallabies and emus.
 The head keeper has undergone training in the care of these animals at Taronga Zoo and Australian flora has been established.
 Regular reports keep Taronga Zoo updated on the condition and successful breeding of the birds and animals.